Pioneers of the Indian restaurant revolution Thali offer a taste of everyday India at new 90-seater Oxford eatery.

 Electricity is a luxury in many parts in India and lighting is purely functional.
 Geometric metal panels inspired by Delhi train station partition the kitchen and dining room.
 The traditional weaving method in India, Charpoy features in the fixed seating layered behind authentic and colourful Indian textiles.

-The combination of using photos taken on our travels and traditional Indian techniques has created a reflection of the contemporary India we know and love.
+The combination of using photos taken on research trips to India and traditional Indian techniques has created a reflection of the contemporary India we know and love.
 Take a trip to Thali Oxford and experience a fresh take on Indian food.
 Well, what are you waiting for?
 Book a table.

 12 August 2017